dgroomes/github-pages-dynamic-viewer/wish-list.md

     * DONE Design idea #3: Can we proxy the `render` method and add our own pointcut?
 That's all we really want, so we can add code to only actually execute it once.
 ANSWER: yes we can!
 See `base-component.js`.
         * Do the "gate" thing described in "Design idea 2b.2"
+* DONE Push the calls to "tetherComponents" into BaseComponent using the "constructor trick + Proxy" mechanism I discovered in the prototype branch instead of in the component classes themselves via `componentDidUpdate`